-Earned Doctorate in Plant, Soil or Environmental Sciences or related field, with an outstanding record of scholarship in research, teaching and/or Extension, and qualified for tenure at the rank of full Professor; Demonstrated ability for leadership, strategic planning in a multidisciplinary environment, and management of people and resources at a departmental or higher level; Effectiveness in personnel management, interpersonal and stakeholder communication, and consensus building; Understanding of and commitment to the three missions of a land grant university; A commitment to Virginia Tech's Principles of Community and efforts to create a more diverse and inclusive university.
+Earned Doctorate in Plant, Soil or Environmental Sciences or related field, with an outstanding record of scholarship in research, teaching and/or Extension, and qualified for tenure at the rank of full Professor; Demonstrated ability for leadership, strategic planning in a multidisciplinary environment, and management of people and resources at a departmental or higher level; Effectiveness in personnel management, interpersonal and stakeholder communication, and consensus building; Understanding of and commitment to the three missions of a land grant university; A commitment to Virginia Tech's principles of Diversity and Inclusion.

 Experience in a land-grant university

 Percent Employment: Full-time

 Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, or veteran status; or otherwise discriminate against employees or applicants who inquire about, discuss, or disclose their compensation or the compensation of other employees, or applicants; or any other basis protected by law.